 On the Outputs tab, create a new table, and place the "Group" variable for the item in the blue drop-down, and the corresponding "Rank" variable in the brown drop-down.

 This will produce the average rank for the current item/statement.
 To instead see the proportion of actual rank positions, on the Variables and Questions tab, set the "Rank" variable to Categorical.

 Groups as single table

-The group information can be analysed across the different items by combining the group variables together as a question.
+The group information can be analyzed across the different items by combining the group variables together as a question.

-- Highlight all the Group variables, and then right-click and select Set Question.
+- In the Variables and Questions tab, highlight all the Group variables, and then right-click and select Set Question.
 When prompted, give the question a suitable Name, and set the Question Type to Pick One - Multi.

 - With the same variable highlighted, click the Values (...) button.

 - For the Label, enter the appropriate group headings.
 These should match the text at the top of the group boxes in Qualtrics.

 Creating a table of this question should give you an output that looks like this: